 You will be using crutches, a walker, or a cane to move around when you come home.
-To protect your hip and stay safe, you will need to be careful how you move and reach.
+To protect your knee and stay safe, you will need to be careful how you move and reach.

 Before you go to the hospital for surgery, set up your home to make your life easier when you come back.
 Do this well in advance of your surgery.

-Devices and equipment can make it easier for you to move around, dress, use the toilet, shower, and perform other daily tasks.
+Devices and equipment can make it easier for you move around, dress, use the toilet, shower, and perform other daily tasks.

 Ask your doctor, nurse, or physical therapist about getting your home ready.